The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning

-\paragraph{Target Audience: } This book has grown out of a timely series of invited colloquia, seminars and lectures (one long version of the lecture slides, of which this book is a pedagogical expansion, is available at\\ \url{qgm.au.dk/fileadmin/www.qgm.au.dk/Events/2018/CYlandscape.pdf}), \\ delivered by the author in the 2017-8 academic year, at the National Centre for Science and Technology, Taiwan; Northeastern University, Boston; Ludwig-Maximilians-Universit\"at, Munich; Imperial College, London; L'Institut Confucius, Geneva; University of Warwick, UK; Nankai and Tianjin Universities, China; University of Plymouth, UK; Universities of Bruxelles and Leuven, Belgium; University of Nottingham, UK; Albert Einstein Institute, Potsdam; Niels Bohr Institute, Copenhagen; University of the Witwatersrand, Johannesburg; Trinity College, Dublin; Brown University, Providence; Harvard University, Boston and University of Pennsylvania, Philadelphia.
+\paragraph{Target Audience: } This book has grown out of a timely series of invited colloquia, seminars and lectures delivered by the author in the 2017-8 academic year, at the National Centre for Science and Technology, Taiwan; Northeastern University, Boston; Ludwig-Maximilians-Universit\"at, Munich; Imperial College, London; L'Institut Confucius, Geneva; University of Warwick, UK; Nankai and Tianjin Universities, China; University of Plymouth, UK; Universities of Bruxelles and Leuven, Belgium; University of Nottingham, UK; Albert Einstein Institute, Potsdam; Niels Bohr Institute, Copenhagen; University of the Witwatersrand, Johannesburg; Trinity College, Dublin; Brown University, Providence; Harvard University, Boston and University of Pennsylvania, Philadelphia.
 To the kind hospitality of the various hosts he is most grateful.

+One long version of the lecture slides, of which this book is a pedagogical expansion, is the lecture series given at L'Institut Confucius, Geneva, the PDFs of which are available at \cite{longSlides}.
+A short version, on the other hand, is available from the abridged lectures notes from the 2019 PIMS Summer School on Algebraic Geometry in High-Energy Physics at the University of Saskatchewan \cite{Bao:2020sqg} and the encyclopaedia entry \cite{He:2020bfv}.
 The audience is intended to be primarily beginning graduate students in mathematics, as well as those in mathematical and theoretical physics, all with a propensity towards computers.
 We will take a data-driven perspective, sprinkled with history, anecdotes, and actual code.
+The reader is also referred to a recent attempt to gather the experts' voices in a collected volume on topology and physics. \cite{Yang:2019kup}.

 In a sense, the list of available books mentioned earlier is aimed either at a general audience or to a more senior graduate student.
 The middle-ground of beginning PhD students, master students, or even advanced undergraduate students is left wanting.
 Students with some familiarity of Reid's undergraduate algebraic geometry \cite{reid} but not yet fully prepared for Hartshorne \cite{hartshorne} and Griffiths-Harris \cite{GH}, or with some acquaintance of Artin's introductory algebra \cite{artin} but not yet fully feathered for Fulton-Harris \cite{fulton}, may find it difficult to approach the subject matter of Calabi-Yau manifolds.
 For them this writing is designed.